freepn/freepn-gtk3-tray/README.rst

 basically just an icon with a menu.
 It loads in the indicator area or the system tray (whatever is available in your desktop environment).
 The icon's menu allows you to start and stop the daemon, as well as get daemon status and query the Ubuntu geoip location server.
+The tray icon appearence will update to show the current state of the network daemon.

-Functionally this app does (almost) nothing without having the above `fpnd`_ package installed, although it does not currently require it as a package dependency.
+Functionally this app does (almost) nothing without having the above `fpnd`_ package installed, however, the latest freepn-gtk3-tray packages now depend on the appropriate `fpnd`_ packages (for both Ubuntu and Gentoo).

-It also depends on PyGobject, a GTK+3 desktop environment, and the associated gobject introspection libraries.
+This app also depends on PyGobject, a GTK+3 desktop environment, and the associated gobject introspection libraries.
 The minimal package deps are currently used in the freepn-gtk3-tray ebuild and deb packages linked in the fpnd readme.

-Lastly, the fpnd packages will install the polkit (or sudo) rules required for the daemon controller commands in the the GUI app.
+Lastly, the fpnd packages will install the polkit rules required for the daemon controller commands used in the the GUI app.

 Install
 -------